-• Proposal 1: To elect three directors with terms to expire at the 2014 Annual Meeting of Stockholders.

-- Proposal 2: To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2011. - Proposal 3: To approve a non-binding advisory resolution regarding our executive compensation (a "say-on-pay" vote). - Proposal 4: To request in a non-binding advisory vote of stockholders the frequency with which the stockholders will be provided a "say-on-pay" vote.
-You will have the opportunity to request a "say-on-pay" vote every year, every two years, or every three years or to abstain.
+- Proposal 1: To elect three directors with terms to expire at the 2015 Annual Meeting of Stockholders. - Proposal 2: To approve the 2012 Performance Incentive Plan and the reservation of an additional 5,300,000 shares of common stock authorized for issuance thereunder. - Proposal 3: To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012. - Proposal 4: To approve a non-binding advisory resolution regarding our executive compensation (a "say-on-pay" vote).

-How are proxy materials distributed?
+HOW ARE PROXY MATERIALS DISTRIBUTED?

-Under rules adopted by the Securities and Exchange Commission ("SEC"), we are sending the Notice to our stockholders of record and beneficial owners as of April 27, 2011.
-Stockholders will have the ability to access the proxy materials, including this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2010, on the Internet or to request a printed or electronic set of the proxy materials at no charge.
+Under rules adopted by the Securities and Exchange Commission ("SEC"), we are sending the Notice to our stockholders of record and beneficial owners as of April 30, 2012.
+Stockholders will have the ability to access the proxy materials, including this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2011, on the Internet at www.nektar.com or to request a printed or electronic set of the proxy materials at no charge.
 Instructions on how to access the proxy materials over the Internet and how to request a printed copy may be found on the Notice.